Copyright 1994 - 2018 Bill's Bible Basics

 Luke 22:3-6, KJV

 Now, it is at this point that our discussion is going to get interesting, and perhaps challenging for some of you.
 We can all plainly read in the New Testament what Jesus had to say regarding Judas Iscariot.
 However, that is not all that He had to say concerning Judas.
-In this next quote, Jesus is only referencing Judas in an indirect manner, by obviously including him amongst The Twelve.
+In this next quote, the Lord is only referencing Judas in an indirect manner, by obviously including him amongst The Twelve.
 Consider the following:

 "And Jesus said unto them, Verily I say unto you, That ye which have followed me, in the regeneration when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel."